-In the wake of the murder of George Floyd, and the protests and conversations that have followed, many country artists have shared their thoughts, opinions, and reflections on racial injustice in the United States.
+In the wake of the the civil unrest that has marked this year, and the protests and conversations that have followed, many country artists have shared their thoughts, opinions, and reflections on racial injustice in the United States.

 Yeah, it’s heavy… but it needs to be heard.

 “Not long after that, I was driving to my band rehearsal room one evening and stopped at a convenience store for a cigarette lighter.
 Had the smokes, just needed a lighter and a six-pack.
 It was probably around 8:30 or 9:00 PM in what was considered a not great part of town by some folks.
 And as I was trying to go in the door, there was an older man in an old camouflage Army jacket that was being kicked out of the store.
 The storekeeper was obviously irritated at the old man as he was pushing him out the door.
 I didn’t think much of it as we were in a part of town and known for having a vast homeless population.
 I did notice the old man didn’t look right, he moved slow and unsteadily and looked like he was about to keel over while he was getting pushed out the door to the sidewalk.
 Barely inside the door, having passed the old man, I inquired as to what was going on.
 The clerk was yelling, “He’s bleeding all over my floor!”
 I looked down, and I was standing in a pool of blood.
 I opened the door and walked back outside to find the old man collapsed against the building, hunched over.
 There was blood everywhere that I simply had not noticed upon my arrival.

 I walked over to him, and I asked, “What did you do”?

 He said, “I’m sick and tired of being sick and tired,”